errskipower/kneadylola/plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 6.0.3 =
+* Fix: Prevent incorrect automatic updates from causing a fatal error
+* Fix: Prevent meta container from overflowing on mobile

+= 6.0.2 =
+* Fix: Prevent PHP notice when using deprecated shortcode without attributes

+= 6.0.1 =
+* Fix: Prevent PHP notices

+= 6.0.0 =
+* Feature: New "Chic" recipe template
+* Feature: Toggle for instruction images and videos
+* Feature: New Meta Container block for the Template Editor
+* Feature: Icon block for Template Editor with new icons
+* Feature: Tool to refresh video metadata
+* Improvement: Ability to set own YouTube Data API key
+* Improvement: Adjust comment rating scroll when using lazy loading
+* Improvement: Add diameter icon to toolbar
+* Improvement: Removed jQuery dependency for frontend
+* Improvement: Rich Editor browser compatibility
+* Fix: Some existing roundup blocks broken in block editor
+* Fix: Toolbar suggestions not being saved correctly in some cases
+* Fix: Problem with code in rich editor disappearing
+* Fix: Prevent images from overflowing in Block Editor preview
+* Fix: Hustle plugin compatibility
+* Fix: Prevent JS regex warning in Firefox
+* Fix: Make sure instruction video gets output in all cases

 = 5.11.1 =
 * Fix: Prevent PHP notice from showing up